 Conventional Analysis

 Data was cleaned and harmonised where possible with the measures previously proposed.
 A logistic regression model will be developed on the first half of the data (infants born 1959-1962) and then tested on the second half (infants born 1963 to 1965).
 The primary model includes only variables measurable at, or before 37 weeks of gestation (Figure 1).
 The initial model was then repeated with antenatal measures and the identified measure of fetal growth (birthweight centile (>90th, 10-90th, 3rd-9th, <3rd)).
 A third model was developed using the antenatal variables and additional variables available to clinicians at the onset, or duration labour, but before the birth of the infant.
 The model was independently repeated for the other outcome measures of interest.
 For all models, a prediction of the outcome of interest will be derived and infants allocated to one of 10 risk deciles, ROC curves will be derived alongside AUC measures.
-We will calculate the number of infants with HIE in the highest decile to estimate the possible number of infants were HIE may be avoidable by targeted interventions prior to birth.
+We will calculate the number of infants with HIE in the highest decile to estimate the possible number of infants where HIE may be avoidable by targeted interventions prior to birth.

 Comparisons between the three models will be performed to test if addition of growth, or intrapartum measures, improve the prediction of the model.